 Each tile, once tapped, opened a modal screen to further explore the data.
 I wireframed a wide variety of these modal screens and collected feedback from our users.

 We held user testing sessions where we would unearth user’s pain points and gauge reactions to new features we wanted to implement.
-We received some extremely positive feedback around the Discover and subsequently developed it in the months after.
+We received some extremely positive feedback around the Discover and subsequently developed and launched it in the proceeding month.

 Many users remarked on our lack of projections within the app.
 We had designed Moneybox intentionally to not be focused on projections due to the unpredictability of the markets.
 Typical investment companies would show line graphs depicting user investments over time.
 We felt graphs were lazy, unoriginal, and particularly ill-suited to mobile devices.
 We also wanted to further reiterate that investing should be for the long term.